ModDota/moddota.github.io/_articles/scripting/vector-math.md

 As mentioned shown above it is often very useful to have vectors of length 1 (only the direction, not the distance).
 This is so common there is a standard procedure to calculate this: Normalization.
 When normalizing a vector you simply divide it by its length (or multiply with 1/length).
 This will always give you a vector of length 1.

 :::note
-Vectors with length 1 are referred to as 'Normal' vectors.
+Vectors with length 1 are referred to as 'Normal' or 'Unit' vectors.
 :::

 ## Vector math in games